Newdale Primary School and Nursery

 To become the person I need to be.”

 Achievement for children was judged to be Outstanding by Ofsted June 2017

 Pupils are exceeding expected progress and attainment by the end of KS2.

 Ofsted Inspection June 2017

-We feel passionate about learning at every level; our curriculum embodies our school ethos, we truly are a school of ‘doers, believers and achievers’.
-Every child that attends Newdale is given every opportunity to succeed and pupil achievement is at the heart of all that we do.
+Here at Newdale, we feel passionate about learning at every level.
+Every child who attends our school is given every opportunity to succeed and pupil achievement is at the heart of all that we do.
 We aim to create a sense of resilience, independence and resourcefulness in all our pupils.
 Our curriculum is designed to support children with retention of subject knowledge and to develop long term memory skills.
 Across all parts of the school, series of lessons contribute effectively to delivering the curriculum intent.
 Our children are taught to understand that learning is a lifelong skill; one that makes a difference to their lives now and in the future.
 Ensuring that our children are active and involved in their learning enables them to achieve to their highest potential, not only in academic work but also as artists, sportsmen, scientists, writers, orators, decision makers, creative thinkers and responsible citizens.
 We set high expectations for achievement in that 85% or more children will leave Newdale reaching age–related expectations and being ‘secondary ready’.